Coping with grief at Christmas

 How to cope with grief at Christmas

-Supporting yourself over Christmas
+Supporting yourself over the festive season

 -